-Have you wondered if you have Jewish ancestors?
+Have you wondered about your ancestors?
 Does your family history include stories of Jewish heritage or Jewish traditions?
-Some experts state that as much as 50% of the populations of Calabria and Sicily (the most Southern regions of Italy) were Jewish before the Inquisition.

-My most distant ancestor found so far was Abraham Fresco, born in Venice, Italy in 1625 and he was probably the first Fresco who settled in Holland
+My most distant ancestor I found so far was Abraham Fresco, born in Venice, Italy in 1625 and he was probably the first Fresco who settled in Holland.

 Any help to add information of the Fresco family will be highly appreciated.